 It will be up to each organisation or individual to assess whether this guidance applies to their activity and what additional guidance they may need to refer to, to ensure that activity is of sufficiently low risk to undertake at this time.

 Where the activity you deliver is related to a private business, such as a private tutor, then the regulations for businesses must be read in conjunction with this guidance.
-COVID19 guidance on small and micro businesses
+COVID-19 guidance on small and micro businesses.

-List of other sector specific guidance
+Other sector specific guidance

 - COVID-19 remobilisation of maternity and neonatal services